The Etymology of Pipefitters: How Did They Come to Be Called Plumbers?

 What is the source of the term ""plumbing""?

-The word ""plumbing"" is derived from the Latin word ""plumbum,"" which means ""lead.""
+The word ""plumbing"" comes from the Latin word ""plumbum,"" which means ""lead.""

-What should I look out for when I am hiring a plumber?
+What should I look for when hiring a plumber?

-How can I become a plumber?
+How do you become a plumber?